A practical leadership program where you implement your idea to improve your community. Working with ANU Below Zero in 2022.

 We define leadership very broadly to include a wide range of different ways of energising, enabling, influencing and motivating people to pursue collective goals.
 On this broad definition, leadership can be exercised with or without formal leadership roles, in one-to-one interactions, in small groups & teams, and (in terms of organisational structures) upwards, downwards, and through covert and overt actions.

-Deliverables & Completion
+Learning Tasks & Completion

 Students who successfully complete the deliverables will receive a final grade of “Course Requirements Satisfied” and will be presented with a certificate of completion.